 While this knife may come razor sharp out of the box, with some usage it tends to dull, and you will have to sharpen it every now and again, but it shouldn’t be much of a problem for people who have little knife sharpening knowledge and skills.

 The handle on this knife is a good quality G-10 material that is extremely resistant to heat, cold, and moisture while also giving the user a feel of good grip and comfort.
 This knife also comes with a sheath together to store the knife and protect it when it is not in use.
+To find out more about boning knives here is our guide on how to sharpen a boning knife

 - Comfortable for long-term use